apache/incubator-streampark-website/docs/flink-k8s/1-deployment.md

 ### configuration for connecting  Kubernetes

-Apache StreamPark connects to Kubernetes cluster by default connection credentials `～/.kube/config `.User can copy `.kube/config` from  Kubernetes node to Apache StreamPark nodes,or download it from Kubernetes provided by cloud service providers.If considering Permission constraints, User also can generate custom account`s  configuration by themselves.
+Apache StreamPark™ connects to Kubernetes cluster by default connection credentials `～/.kube/config `.User can copy `.kube/config` from  Kubernetes node to Apache StreamPark™ nodes,or download it from Kubernetes provided by cloud service providers.If considering Permission constraints, User also can generate custom account`s  configuration by themselves.

 ```shell